 - Rent the home

-If a home is sold prior to a new home purchase, the departing residence mortgage payment, taxes, and insurance are not counted as a debt anymore.
+If a home is sold before a new home purchase, the departing residence mortgage payment, taxes, and insurance are not counted as a debt anymore.
 But, if the seller received cash from their sale, it may be used towards purchasing the new home.